wayubi/arwjpg/README.md

   --use_auto_wb USE_AUTO_WB
                         whether to try automatically calculating the white balance
+  --user_wb USER_WB
+                        list of length 4 with white balance multipliers for each color (csv)
-  --bright BRIGHT       brightness scaling --median_filter_passes MEDIAN_FILTER_PASSES
+  --bright BRIGHT       brightness scaling
+  --exp_shift EXP_SHIFT
+                        exposure shift in linear scale.
+Usable range from 0.25 (2-stop darken) to 8.0 (3-stop lighter).
+  --exp_preserve_highlights EXP_PRESERVE_HIGHLIGHTS
+                        preserve highlights when lightening the image with exp_shift.
+From 0.0 to 1.0 (full preservation).
+  --median_filter_passes MEDIAN_FILTER_PASSES
                         number of median filter passes after demosaicing to reduce color artifacts